emmercm/www/src/blog/_flatline.md

 Some examples of flatlining include:

+- Failure to start, such as:
   - The service runs on [Kubernetes](/blog/tag/kubernetes) and its pods can't be scheduled or are in a `CrashLoopBackOff`
+- Failure to stay alive, such as:
   - The service has deadlocked, stopping all processing
   - The service is overwhelmed with data, causing it to run out of memory, before it can emit the results of any processing
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NzA1MTI4MSwtODU0MDk0NTk5LC0xOT
-cyMDM5NjY4LDUyMjIyMzc4MCw2OTQyNDAxOCwtMzU5ODI1MTQw
-LC0xNDMyMTcyNzkyXX0=
+eyJoaXN0b3J5IjpbLTYzMjExNzQ4OSwxNzc3MDUxMjgxLC04NT
+QwOTQ1OTksLTE5NzIwMzk2NjgsNTIyMjIzNzgwLDY5NDI0MDE4
+LC0zNTk4MjUxNDAsLTE0MzIxNzI3OTJdfQ==
 -->